acss-io/atomizer/docs/guides/syntax.md

 ##### CSS variables

 CSS variables can be referenced as class values.
-Note that values are not managed by Atomizer, and must be defined independently.
+Note that Atomizer does not manage values and must be defined independently.

 Usage: